ioccc-src/winner/2000/jarijyrki/README.md

 ./jarijyrki < finance.sheet > myedits.info
 ```

 #### 2.4.
 Visual Overview

 On top of the window the Formula Area shows the formula (or text) of the
 currently selected cell.
 The program starts with `A1` as being the current cell.
-Below the Formula Area is the Column Letters Area: A, B, and so on.
+Below the Formula Area is the Column Letters Area: `A`, `B`, and so on.
-Correspondingly, on the left side of the window is the Row Numbers Area: 1, 2,
+Correspondingly, on the left side of the window is the Row Numbers Area: `1`, `2`,
 and so on.
 The rest of the window is dedicated to the actual spreadsheet cells.

 The example spreadsheet, [finance.sheet](finance.sheet), provided with this